alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/resource-uris/resource-uris.md

 - Loading data files.

-- Anoy other scenario when a read-only access to a resource file is required.
+- Any other scenario when read-only access to a resource file is required.

 ## Using `embres:` Scheme